redsanket/spark/README.md

 1. Clone your fork locally.
 1. [Add the remote repository](https://help.github.com/articles/adding-a-remote, "Add a Remote") pointing to the original repository so you can pull in the latest changes to your local repository.
-1. (Optional) Create a new branch for your work.
-This helps you to isolate your changes against the original source files.
 1. Make your changes: edits, new documentation, updates.
 Use the templates to create documentation when you can.
 1. [Fetch the latest changes](https://help.github.com/articles/fetching-a-remote#fetch, "Fetch From a Remote") from the original remote repository and resolve any conflicts.